 Most stations have several format clocks: a morning show clock, an afternoon drive clock, an overnight clock, maybe special event clocks.
 You can have as many as you need.

 The left column of the ClockMaker tab shows all your format clocks sorted alphabetically.
 Click any name to load that clock into the editor on the right.
-The number after the clock name shows how many events it contains.
+The currently selected clock's name is also shown in the title bar above the event table — handy when the clock list is scrolled.

 Click New below the clock list.
 A new clock named "New Format Clock" appears, pre-filled with 25 empty placeholder rows.
 Click the name field at the top to rename it — use something descriptive, like Morning Drive or 00 - Midday Standard.
 Press Return to confirm.